Parking (Code of Practice) Bill 2017-19

 Government backing

-The government is backing a code of practice that will mean motorists have a single place to appeal private parking charges.
+The Government is backing a code of practice that will mean motorists have a single place to appeal private parking charges.
 The bill sets out to give motorists the opportunity to challenge unfair charges and will mean the appeals process is overseen by an independent team of adjudicators.

 The Code of practice bill sets out that there will be a fine limit of £100 and a grace period of ten minutes before drivers can be fined.